Agent: Instructions & Memory

 How they work together

-When you start a new conversation in a project, the Agent assembles its working context in this order (broadest to most specific):
+When you start a new conversation in a project, the Agent assembles its working context in this order, from broadest to most specific:

-2. Project Memory: what's true about this specific project.
+2. Project Instructions: what is true about this specific project.

-3. Your personal instructions: preferences you've written that follow you across every project you're in.
+3. Personal Instructions: preferences you have written that follow you across every project.

-4. Your Personal Memory: what the Agent has remembered about you across projects.
+4. Personal Memory: what the Agent has learned about you across projects.

-5. Your Personal Memory in this project: what the Agent has remembered about you inside this project specifically.
+5. Project Memory: what the Agent has learned about you inside this project specifically.

-More specific layers override broader ones.
-If your Organization says "always render images at 1024×1024" but your Project says "this project ships 1216×832 hero shots" the project rule wins inside that project.
+Two simple rules resolve any conflict: more specific overrides broader, and Instructions override Memory.
+So if your Organization says to always render images at 1024×1024, but your Project says this project ships 1216×832 hero shots, the project rule wins inside that project.

-If you've personally told the Agent "I prefer portrait-oriented compositions" in your settings, that overrides both, but only for your conversations.
+And if you have written "I prefer portrait-oriented compositions" in your Personal Instructions, that overrides both, but only for your own conversations.

 Set by: Organization admins.